Parity of $k$-differentials in genus zero and one: Appendix: AxiomProver and Lean verification

-We offer further commentary and perspective for these results.
+We close with some additional perspective on these results.

 (1) \textbf{Scope of Automation.} This test case involved research mathematics where the solution path was not self-contained.
-The system identified classical lemmas that enabled the Jacobi-sum reformulation, and it formally verified the combinatorial identity required to complete the proof.
+The system identified classical lemmas that enabled the Jacobi-symbolreformulation, and it formally verified the combinatorial identity required to complete the proof.

-(2) \textbf{Scope of Formalization.} The reader will notice that we formalized the combinatorial core (i.e.\ Lemma~\ref{lem:N_as_floor_diff}) but not the number theoretic reduction (i.e.\ Lemma~\ref{lem:Fk}) in Lean.
+(2) \textbf{Scope of Formalization.} The reader will notice that we formalized the combinatorial core (i.e.\ Lemma~\ref{lem:N_as_floor_diff}) but not the number-theoretic reduction (i.e.\ Lemma~\ref{lem:Fk}) in Lean.
 This decision was driven by the dependence of Lemma~\ref{lem:Fk} on Lemma~\ref{lem:eisenstein} (Eisenstein) and Lemma~\ref{lem:gauss_schering} (Gauss-Schering).
 These two lemmas are already well-established in the literature, but would take additional work to formalize in Lean.
 We chose not to demand that the system reprove these standard facts from scratch, as the goal of this experiment was to test the discovery of novel proofs, not library building.

-(3) \textbf{Implications.} We view this test case as a proof-of-principle for a research workflow: the mathematician poses a conjecture, and the AI can assist with the retrieval, reformulation, and formal verification of the components.
+(3) \textbf{Implications.} We view this test case as a proof of principle for a research workflow: the mathematician poses a conjecture, and the AI can assist with the retrieval, reformulation, and formal verification of the components.